ietf-wg-cellar/matroska-specification/wavpack.md

 [@!WAVPACK] stores each data in variable length frames.
 That means each frame can have a different number of samples.

-For multichannel files (more than 2 channels, like for 5.1), a frame consists of many blocks.
+For multichannel files (more than 2 channels, like for 5.1), a frame consists of many WavPack blocks.
 The first one having the `INITIAL_BLOCK` (bit 11) flag set and the last one the `FINAL_BLOCK` (bit 12) flag set.
-For a mono or stereo files, both flags are set in each block.
+For a mono or stereo files, both flags are set in each WavPack block.

-Each block starts with a header saved in little-endian with the `WavpackHeader` format defined in [@!WAVPACK].
+Each WavPack block starts with a header saved in little-endian with the `WavpackHeader` format defined in [@!WAVPACK].

 To save space and avoid redundant information in Matroska we remove data from the header, when saved in Matroska.
 All the data are kept in little-endian.